binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Captcha

-The proposed solution costs very little time to implement, is simple, has no external dependencies, is not circumvented if JavaScript is disabled.
-In fact is not dependant on the browser or what is in it at all.
-Also, humans are not disadvantaged.
+The proposed solution costs very little time to implement, is simple, has no external dependencies, and is not circumvented if JavaScript is disabled.
+In fact, it is not dependant on the browser or what is in the browser at all.

-It means that any spam submitted by a real human will have to be moderated by a real human, although this usually takes less time than the human submitting the spam.
+Any spam submitted by a real human will have to be moderated by a real human, although this usually takes less time than the human submitting the spam.
 For me, this is a trade-off worth taking to provide an optimal user experience for my customers/clients.

 ### Management of Application Secrets

 There is potential for hidden costs here, as adjacent layers will need to be hardened.
-There could be trade-offs here that force us to focus on the adjacent layers.
+There could be tradeoffs here that force us to focus on the adjacent layers.
 This is never a bad thing though.
 It helps us to step back and take a holistic view of our security.

 #### Store Configuration in Configuration files